-- 18. What does the process known as anabolism refer to? - A. The use of energy for producing chemical substances - B. The breaking down phase of metabolism - C. All the chemical process that take place in the organelles of the cells - D. The supply of nutrients to the body's cells
+- 4. What does the process known as anabolism refer to? - A. The use of energy for producing chemical substances - B. The breaking down phase of metabolism - C. All the chemical processes that take place in the organelles of the cells - D. The supply of nutrients to the body cells